Wood County, Wisconsin: Geography

 Wood County spans two of Wisconsin's five geographical regions.
 The northern part of the county is in the Northern Highlands, with mostly rich cropland with heavy clay soil, used for corn, soybeans, hay and dairy.
 In the northwest corner the Marshfield moraine runs from Marathon County through Marshfield, Bakerville and Nasonville into Clark County.
-The south and central areas from Babcock through Cranmoor and Wisconsin Rapids are in the Central Plain, flat and marshy - one of the major cranberry-producing centers of the United States.
+The south and central areas from Babcock through Cranmoor and Wisconsin Rapids are in the Central Plain, flat and marshy—one of the major cranberry-producing centers of the United States.
 The Wisconsin River cuts across the southeast corner, a corridor of sand flats, islands and oxbows.
-The river falls about 120 feet as it flows through the county, driving several power dams.
+The river falls about 120 feet as it flows through the county, driving several power dams (see Biron Flowage).
 The remainder of the county is drained by smaller streams and rivers, punctuated by isolated hills like Powers Bluff.

 The flat, sandy southern third of the county was largely shaped by the last glacial advance.
 The ice didn't reach Wood County, but it approached from the east into Portage County and butted up against the Baraboo Hills to the south.
 This blocked the Wisconsin River, damming it so that it backed up, forming Glacial Lake Wisconsin, a frigid lake that stretched from the Baraboo Hills north to the sites of Babcock and Wisconsin Rapids, submerging that part of the county.
 This area is generally flat and marshy now because meltwater rivers from the glacier and streams from land to the north carried sand and silt out into the glacial lake, where the sediment settled beneath its still waters.
 After the glacial dam melted enough to drain Glacial Lake Wisconsin around 13,000 years ago, the Wisconsin River cut new channels through the lake-bottom sands in the southeast corner of the county.
 In a later dry period, wind blew the sand into dunes.
 One dune in the town of Saratoga is eight meters thick.
 Later still, the area became wet and peat formed in places on top of the sand.
 The first surveyors in 1852 found a great marsh, like a Wisconsin Everglades.
 Here is their description of what is now Cranmoor: